px404/SlurmConfig/slurm_job_manual.md

 Finally, the Python script (train_model.py) is executed using the python command.

 ## 3. Submit the job
-Ok so the work is done, everything is ready, but how do we submit it for it to work?
+Ok so the setup is done, everything is ready, but how do we submit it for it to be worked upon?

 Follow example_slurm_script.sh to create a script